-Keeping occupants safe is a critical component in selecting the design and architecture of a building.
+Keeping occupants safe with effective fire damper placement is a critical component in selecting the design and architecture of a building.
 In addition to visible safety systems, such as cameras, stairwell handrails, and adequate lighting, fire safety goes beyond the surface.
-Let’s look at how to choose a fire damper, fire damper sizes, and the questions you should ask when exploring passive fire protection products during planning and construction.
+Let’s look at how to choose a fire damper, its sizes, and the questions you should ask when exploring passive fire protection products during planning and construction.

 What Does a Fire Damper Do?